za3k/za3k.com/hack-a-day-rules.md

 [za3k](/) > hack-a-day

+> HACK (noun)
+> 1. a rough cut, blow, or stroke. (the work was accomplished one hack at a time)
+> 2. a quick job that produces what is needed, but not well (this code is a hack, but it works!)

 **WHAT IS HACK-A-DAY**

 Hack-A-Day is challenge to make complete one new project, from scratch, every day in November 2023.